symfony/symfony-docs/components/class_loader/class_loader.rst

 Introduction
 ------------

+.. versionadded:: 2.1
+    The ``ClassLoader`` class was added in Symfony 2.1.

 If your classes and third-party libraries follow the `PSR-0`_ standards or the `PEAR`_ naming conventions, you can use the :class:`Symfony\\Component\\ClassLoader\\ClassLoader` class to load all of your project's classes.